Islam in Sweden: El Dagve charter school

 El Dagve was a Muslim charter school in Jönköping.
 Headmaster Hassan Meri immatriculated children to the school and received funding from the Jönköping Municipality but sent the pupils to school in their home countries instead, keeping the difference.
-In 2004 the school was closed by Swedish Work Environment Authority (Swedish: Yrkesinspektionen).
+In 2004 the school was closed by Swedish Work Environment Authority.

 Islamic banking

-Al-Azharskolan is a foundation which runs charter schools with a Muslim profile.
+Al-Azharskolan (Al-Azhar school) is a foundation which runs charter schools with a Muslim profile.
 In 2019, four of members of the board of directors were convicted of aggravated fraud for having funneled school funds towards a banking project, which would have become the first Islamic bank (which would not have charged interest) in Sweden.
 Starting a bank would have required around 100-150 million SEK, but existing Swedish banks did not want to facilitate the transfer of funds from investors in the Middle East to Sweden.
 The Al-Azhar school also caused controversy in 2016 when its school in Vällingby had gender segregated gym classes for children.
 The Swedish Schools Inspectorate also criticized the school for holding prayers during lesson hours, which violates educational law in Sweden.
 Of the seven accused, two were acquitted.
 The verdict was upheld in the appeals court.

 As several of the accused also were involved in collecting funds for the construction of a mosque in Rinkeby, the construction company NCC withdrew from the project.